Nearly 300 demand South Korea probe their adoptions abroad

-The 283 applications submitted to Seoul’s Truth and Reconciliation Commission through Tuesday describe numerous complaints about lost or distorted biological origins, underscoring a deepening rift between the world’s largest diaspora of adoptees and their birth nation decades after scores of Korean children were carelessly removed from their families.
+The 283 applications submitted to Seoul’s Truth and Reconciliation Commission so far describe numerous complaints about lost or distorted biological origins.

+Some adoptees say they discovered the agencies switched their identities to replace other children who died, were too sick to travel, or were retaken by their Korean family before they could be sent to Western adopters.
+They say such findings worsen their sense of loss and sometimes lead to false reunions with relatives who turn out to be strangers.

-Peter Møller, attorney and co-founder of the Danish Korean Rights Group, said he also plans to sue two Seoul-based agencies – Holt Children’s Services and Korea Social Services – over their unwillingness to fully open their records to adoptees.
+Peter Møller, attorney and co-founder of the Danish Korean Rights Group, said he also plans to sue two Seoul-based agencies – Holt Children’s Services and KSS – over their unwillingness to fully open their records to adoptees.

 While agencies often cite privacy issues related to birth parents to justify the restricted access, Møller accuses them of inventing excuses to sidestep questions about their practices as adoptees increasingly express frustration about the limited details in their adoption papers that often turn out to be inaccurate or falsified.

-Note: This version has corrected the spelling of Louise in first paragraph.